Contact information

 2. DOM Parsing:

-The contents, style, and structure of an XML file are defined in the DOM, short for Document Object Model.
+The contents, style, and structure of an XML file are define web scraping meaning and in the DOM, short for Document Object Model.
 Scrapers that need to know the internal working of a web-page and extract scripts running deep inside, that have been abstracted, generally use DOM parsers.
 The specific nodes are gathered using DOM parsers and tools like XPath helps to crawl the web pages.
 Even if the content generated is dynamic in nature, DOM parsers come to the rescue.

 3. Vertical Aggregation: